KxSystems/arrowkdb/docs/reference.md

 returns the datatype identifier

-??? warning "`timestamp(nano)` datatype is supported by Parquet v2.0 only, being mapped to `timestamp(milli)` otherwise"
+> :warning: **`timestamp(nano)` datatype is supported by Parquet v2.0 only, being mapped to `timestamp(milli)` otherwise**
+>

-    The Parquet file format is less fully featured compared to Arrow and consequently the Arrow/Parquet file writer currently does not support some datatypes or represents them using a different datatype as described [here](#parquet-datatype-limitations)
+> The Parquet file format is less fully featured compared to Arrow and consequently the Arrow/Parquet file writer currently does not support some datatypes or represents them using a different datatype as described [here](#parquet-datatype-limitations)

 ```q
 q).arrowkdb.dt.printDatatype[.arrowkdb.dt.timestamp[`NANO]]